Munich: Quality of life

 Most Munich residents enjoy a high quality of life.
 Mercer HR Consulting consistently rates the city among the top 10 cities with the highest quality of life worldwide – a 2011 survey ranked Munich as 4th.
 In 2007 the same company also ranked Munich as the 39th most expensive in the world and most expensive major city in Germany.
 Munich enjoys a thriving economy, driven by the information technology, biotechnology, and publishing sectors.
 Environmental pollution is low, although as of 2006 the city council is concerned about levels of particulate matter (PM), especially along the city's major thoroughfares.
-Since the enactment of EU legislation concerning the concentration of particulate in the air, environmental groups such as Greenpeace have staged large protest rallies to urge the city council and the State government to take a harder stance on pollution.
+Since the enactment of EU legislation concerning the concentration of particulate in the air, environmental groups such as Greenpeace have staged large protest rallies to urge the city council and the state government to take a harder stance on pollution.
 Due to the high standard of living in and the thriving economy of the city and the region, there was an influx of people and Munich's population surpassed 1.5 million by June 2015, an increase of more than 20% in 10 years.

 Transport

 Munich has an extensive public transport system consisting of an underground metro, trams, buses and high-speed rail.
 In 2015, the transport modal share in Munich was 38 percent public transport, 25 percent car, 23 percent walking, and 15 percent bicycle.
 Its public transport system delivered 566 million passenger trips that year.

-Munich is the hub of a well-developed regional transportation system, including the second-largest airport in Germany and the Berlin–Munich high-speed railway, which connects Munich to the German capital city with a journey time of about 4 hours.
-The trade fair transport logistic is held every two years at the Neue Messe München (Messe München International).
+Munich is the hub of a developed regional transportation system, including the second-largest airport in Germany and the Berlin–Munich high-speed railway, which connects Munich to the German capital city with a journey time of about 4 hours.
 Flixmobility which offers intercity coach service is headquartered in Munich.

+The trade fair Transport Logistic is held every two years at the Neue Messe München (Messe München International).